gogicha007/project_AWA/README.md

 ## Authorization

 - **Frontend** authorization done by firebase, sign up stores name to firebase.
+- backend is not reached while authorization, because backend automatically checks its db on any other requests sent by frontend and syncs with firebase users info.
-- request to have bearer with token.
+- requests must have bearer with token.
 - **Backend** authorization has auth.guard and interceptor(user-sync.interceptor)
   - auth guard
     1. checks if bearer containes the token